Annarhysa/speech-summarizer/README.md

 # speech-summarizer
-Generates a gist of a speech.
+Generates the gist of a speech.
+Model used: BART